sdfgeoff/wasm_minigames/src_book/content/pilot/index.md

 that we could launc into them without a clear idea of where we were going, this game requires a bit more planning - both on the gameplay/content side and on the Rust architecture side.

+# Abandoned?
+Yeah, I never managed to get the signed distance field of the cave to render properly alongside the geometry of the player ship and other assets.
+It's take some sitting down and figuring out how projection matrices actually work :)

+So anyway, I'll stick this up here because it contains my initial attempts at deferred rendering - which may well be useful later (in fact, I've referred to this example countless times when experimenting with other openGL programs such as <a href="http://sdfgeoff.space/pages/scalable_editable_raster_graphics__serg_/index.html">sverg</a> and <a href="http://sdfgeoff.space/pages/gametoy__a_shadertoy_alike_for_making_games/index.html">gametoy</a>)